 Error #909 seen when trying to install Mistral software means the code being attempted to be used is a genuine Mistral Registration Code but it is no longer valid.
 This means that you must obtain a new access registration code and which you may do so by clicking here.
-If you, or your organisation if relevant, are holding a current licence then Mistral will return a new updated access registration code for you.
+If you, or your organisation if relevant, are holding a current licence then Mistral or your software vendor will return a new updated access registration code for you.
 Generally within 24 hours and usually much sooner when during normal office hours (CET).

 Error #910 Illegal activity with program code (details recorded on Mistral's server log but not made generally available).

 Error #912 seen when trying to install Mistral software means the computer's Operating System (Windows version for example) is no longer supported by the Operating System developer (Microsoft for example).
 Windows '95, '98, ME, NT4, 2000 are examples of Windows Operating Systems that are no longer supported by Microsoft, their creator.

 Error #913 seen when trying to operate Mistral software means the computer's Operating System (Windows version for example) has been upgraded after Mistral software was installed and where the upgraded Operating System may include features Mistral's software developers could not have anticipated and which has adversley effected program stability and/or operation.
 Consult Mistral Associates for details of a corresponding Mistral software upgrade.
 Mistral 'Corporate' and Subscriber Licensees will not be charged for this service.

 Error #914 seen when trying to install Mistral software means the code being attempted to be used is a genuine 'single licence one time use only' code but which has already been used to install.
 Possibly by another authorised licensee.
 Holders of licences for multiple user installations should try completing the short, simple download and access registration code request form again and for EACH user that requires program access.